10 Tips for Driving in New Zealand

 Roundabouts are everywhere

 I think I drove nearly 800 km on the south island before getting to my first stoplight.
 This means that in most towns traffic flows via roundabouts.
 Since most of us Americans have no clue how to drive in a roundabout, I’ll point you to this resource on the New Zealand’s Transport Agency website that spells it out pretty clear.
-Dot forget to use your turn signal in the roundabout so other drivers entering know which exit you are taking.
+Do not forget to use your turn signal in the roundabout so other drivers entering know which exit you are taking.

 Watch out for one-lane bridges